thatrobotguy/ABB_IRB_1600_Setup/README.md

 roslaunch abb_1600_driver abb_full_pose.launch
 ```

-If you don't already have a ROS node created, but you still want to demo the ROS node/make sure it works, here is a CLI command that you can run for the ABB IRB1600 1.45 length 6 kg robot:
+If you don't already have a ROS node generating `geometry_msgs/Pose` messages to the correct ROS topic, but you still want to demo the ROS node and make sure it works, here is a CLI command that you can run for the ABB IRB1600 1.45 length 6 kg robot:
 ```
 rostopic pub /do_arm_traj geometry_msgs/Pose "position:
   x: 0.510